This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 - Preheat the oven to 375 degrees Fahrenheit.
 Spray a 9×13-inch baking dish with nonstick spray.

-- Cook and drain the pasta Al Dente according to the package directions, then place in the bottom of the prepared baking dish.
+- Cook and drain 10 ounces rotini pasta, Al Dente, according to the package directions, then place in the bottom of the prepared baking dish.

-- Place the frozen meatballs on top of the noodles.
+- Place 26 ounces frozen meatballs, on top of the noodles.

-- For the sauce, melt the butter in a medium skillet over medium-high heat.
-Add the flour and whisk to create a paste.
+- For the sauce, melt 4 tablespoons butter in a medium skillet over medium-high heat.
+Add 3 tablespoons flour and whisk to create a paste.

-- Slowly stir in beef broth and heavy cream.
+- Slowly stir in 2 cups beef broth and 1 cup heavy cream.

-- Stir in the Worcestershire sauce, Dijon mustard, allspice, and nutmeg.
-Season with salt and pepper to taste.
+- Stir in 1 tablespoon Worcestershire sauce, 1 teaspoon Dijon mustard, ⅛ teaspoon allspice, and ⅛ teaspoon nutmeg.
+Season with ¼ teaspoon salt and pepper to taste.
 Bring to a simmer until the sauce starts to thicken.

 - Pour the sauce over the meatballs and noodles.